kammaii/akorean/review/objects_and_events.md

 of Animals.
 I defined an `Animal` object prototype, a `Reptile`, and a `Frog` object prototype.

-In addition to my notes, here's a great overview of objects in javascript:

 Your challenge is to write object definitions to represent different kinds of vehicles.